Flat Holography & Holographic Renormalization: Scalar Field: Discussion

+It is also noteworthy that our formalism can be adapted to curved backgrounds.
+Certain backgrounds, such as shock waves and cosmic strings, allow for exact solutions of the wave equations \cite{Moreira:1995he}.
+We expect that our holographic renormalization approach can be applied to these cases with minimal modifications.
+More intriguingly, when applied to black hole backgrounds, our approach may prove more convenient than the use of the AFS path integral with time foliation.
+In fact, within our approach, we would only need to consider asymptotic solutions.
+Moreover, we only have to impose boundary conditions at infinity, in line with Lorentzian AdS/CFT literature \cite{Skenderis:2008dg}, while in the AFS path integral with time foliation we may have to impose boundary conditions at the horizon in addition to those at infinity.

+Clearly, extending our proposal to dynamical, nonlinear gravity is another natural direction.
+While working in standard Bondi coordinates may be technically simpler, as the general structure of the solutions is already explicitly known to some orders, it would be both interesting and advantageous to formulate the analysis in double null coordinates.

 We emphasize that our holographic renormalization has been developed in the context of scattering boundary conditions.
-As such, direct comparison with the recent works \cite{Hartong:2025jpp,Campoleoni:2025bhn} or with the earlier analysis of \cite{Bagchi:2015wna} is not possible, as they focus on asymptotic expansions of (retarded) fields and gravity at $\mathscr{I}^+$.
+As such, direct comparison with the recent works \cite{Hartong:2025jpp,Campoleoni:2025bhn} or with the earlier analysis of \cite{Bagchi:2015wna} is not possible beyond the comments we gave around equation \eqref{eq:power} and footnote \ref{footnote:vanishingaction}, because they focus on asymptotic expansions of (retarded) fields and gravity at $\mathscr{I}^+$.
 Nonetheless, if one wishes to consider these scenarios, the Hamilton-Jacobi procedure may still provide novel insights.
+In general, the Hamilton–Jacobi counterterm equation with different boundary conditions (for instance, adopting an $i\epsilon$ prescription that does not correspond to the Feynman choice) would be different.
+It is tantalizing to ask whether such an analysis could offer insights into new observables in flat holography.

 Another feasible study is the comparison of the Hamilton-Jacobi renormalization procedure to actions and asymptotic charges at spacelike and null infinity, revisiting with this technique the vast body of work that we have mentioned in the introduction, as well as \cite{Laddha:2020kvp,Laddha:2022nmj,Compere:2023qoa}.
-In general, it would be valuable to study the Hamilton–Jacobi counterterm equation with different boundary conditions; for instance, adopting an $i\epsilon$ prescription that does not correspond to the Feynman choice.
-It is tantalizing to ask whether such an analysis could offer insights into new observables in flat holography.

 In conclusion, the Hamilton-Jacobi holographic renormalization procedure appropriately adapted to flat spacetime provides both a valuable approach to construct a GKPW dictionary within flat holography and a very versatile methodology to explore covariant phase spaces.